There are funds available to provide strike pay for members who have wages deducted for taking industrial action. There are two sources of funds:

 The Branch Committee will establish a Panel of at least 3 members (including the Branch Treasurer) to assess claims and oversee payments made from the Fund.
 The Panel’s decision in all matters will be final.
 A form for making claims will be made available.

-For both the local and national fund, claims are capped at £50 per strike day (or day of 100% deductions for ASOS) for members earning £30,000 or more gross per annum and £75 per strike day (or day of 100% deductions for ASOS) for members earning less than £30,000 gross per annum.
+For the national fund, claims are capped at £50 per strike day (or day of 100% deductions for ASOS) for members earning £30,000 or more gross per annum and £75 per strike day (or day of 100% deductions for ASOS) for members earning less than £30,000 gross per annum.
 This is to ensure fair distribution of funds.

 In making assessments, the panel will prioritise claims from members with low monthly pay, and: